 View a video of Playdate in Spring Garden Park

 Spring Garden Park is a 4.65 acre park in the Multnomah neighborhood.
 It's bounded by Spring Garden Street and Dolph Court on the north and south and by 32nd and 35th on the east and west.
-There are some trees on the edge but the park is mostly a field of grass.
 Portland Parks & Recreation (PP&R) acquired the site in 1999 from Portland Public Schools.
+In 2013 Friends of Spring Garden Park was awarded a community grant by Multnomah Village's Umpqua Bank, and with tremendous help from Portland Park's and Recreation developed a temporary nature-play installation.
+In 2014 Commissioner Amanda Fritz announced Spring Garden Park development would be funded using System Development Charges!
+After extensive community input, the park opens with a Grand Opening June 16th, 2018.

 Plans Call for Play Area

 Spring Garden Park has a master plan developed by various agencies, community members, and PP&R, and published in 2003.
 That plan supports a play area at the South (Dolph) end of the property.
-The Friends of Spring Garden Park are working to design and fund a nature-based play area to encourage creative and active play for children.
+Many community members joined the Public Advisory Committee to provide input for the permanent park design.

 Reasons to Support the Plan

 The lack of opportunities for children to run outside and play is contributing to problelms like obesity, diabetes, heart and mental health problems.
 The lack of of outdoor play environments is a real obstacle to good health.
 The population of Portland is projected to grow a lot in the coming years.
 The Spring Garden Parks property and surrounding property are bound by busy highways.
-We want to use these limited resources and park property to get children outside playing.
+Development of Spring Garden Park addresses the needs to solve the park desert that existed.

 How to Get Involved

-The Friends of Spring Garden Park meet the third Wednesday of the month, 7 to 8 pm, at the Lucky Lab in Multnomah Village, 7675 SW Capitol Hwy.
+The Friends of Spring Garden Park meets quarterly at the Multnomah Arts Center or local businesses.
 Meetings are open to the public.
-For information, contact Lori Howell at email@example.com.
+For information, check our facebook page or contact SWNI.

 How to Donate